 Do you switch purses a lot?
+You need purse organizer ideas that will work with multiple purses of different sizes.
 Are you looking for a flexible purse organization solution to help you keep everything neat?
-Whether your purse is small or humongous, keeping it organized and useable isn’t easy.
+Whether your purse is small or humongous, keeping it organized and useable isn't easy.

 Since we outgrew the diaper bag phase, I haven't taken a purse with me as much as I used to.
 I usually just put my cell phone and a magic wallet in my coat pockets.